PegasusScourge/testInterp/README.md

 #### Instruction set
 Notes:
 * Register numbers e.g. <r1>, <r2> are written as numbers, e.g. '1', '10', '12' etc.
+* Comments may also be placed after ; characters
+* Files must end in a new line

 Instructions: